acsany/vim/README.md

 # Getting started with Vim

 Repo to document my journey to use Vim.
+It’s meant to be a personal documentation of the most important steps to get Vim (on Mac) working.

+## Notes
+On Mac there is a version of Vim installed already.
+However, it may not me the most current and some things don’t work (e.g. System Clipboard).
+To get the most current homebrew version of Vim use `brew install vim` resp. `brew upgrade vim`.

 ## Customizing Vim